Shovickbarua/drawdb/README.md

 - Diagrams are stored as JSON on the backend after login.
 - Configure `VITE_API_URL` to point the frontend to your backend.
 - If the server is not deployed or reachable:
   - Login will not work.
   - Creating, opening, and deleting projects will not create files.
   - Deploy and set `VITE_API_URL` to enable backend features.

+## Demo Server

+- Demo credentials:
+  - Username: `admin`
+  - Password: `admin`

+Set `VITE_API_URL` to the demo backend to try it without self-hosting.